 Money Market Capital Market Money market is the mechanism through which short-term funds are loaned and borrowed.
 Capital Market is a financial market in which long term debt are bought and sold.
-It is raising capital by dealing in shares, bonds and term credit instruments. other long-term investments.
+It handles the purchase, sale and transfer of short term credit instruments.
+It is raising capital by dealing in shares, bonds and other long-term investments.